ricerb/Ozone-ISA-Interactive-Forest-Plot/README.md

 # Ozone ISA Interactive Forest Plot Prototype

-A Python Dash app presenting epidemiological study results from the 2019 Ozone ISA in a filterable format.
+A Python Dash app presenting epidemiological study results from the 2019 draft Ozone ISA in a filterable format.

 ## Requirements